 Aspect CXP and Aspect NLU

 Aspect Customer Experience Platform (CXP) is a platform for designing, implementing, and deploying multichannel customer service applications.
-Aspect NLU is a component which gives the sense of human language.
-The approach adopted by Aspect NLU thoroughly differs from , , and Microsoft Bot Framework.
-Aspect NLU brings the human-like conversational tone to self-service dialogues on Facebook Messenger.
-This allows scaling through automation, with a robotic feel of chatbots.
-Aspect CXP makes it easy to design, implement and deploy customer service applications like chatbots across multiple communication channels like text, voice, mobile web, social media networks like Twitter, Facebook, etc. It would be a good fit where we need to produce complex chatbots, customer service applications, and enterprise software.
-And it would be a poor fit for simple bots, embedded applications, IoT applications.
+Aspect NLU is a component that gives humans the sense of human language.
+The approach adopted by Aspect NLU thoroughly differs from that of Wit.ai, API.AI, and the Microsoft Bot Framework.
+Aspect NLU brings a human-like conversational tone to self-service dialogues on Facebook Messenger.
+This allows scaling through automation, with the robotic feel of chatbots.
+Aspect CXP makes it easy to design, implement, and deploy customer service applications like chatbots across multiple communication channels like text, voice, mobile web, social media networks like Twitter and Facebook, etc. It would be a good fit where we need to produce complex chatbots, customer service applications, and enterprise software.
+And it would be a poor fit for simple bots, embedded applications, and IoT applications.